When you need to borrow money but don’t want to deal with the uncertainty of credit cards, a personal loan is a smart option to consider.

 LendingClub is another loan company that allows joint applicants to apply for personal loans.
 Unlike other lenders on this list, however, LendingClub is a peer-to-peer lender that gets its funds from other individuals who agree to invest in the platform.

 LendingClub lets consumers borrow up to $40,000 for debt consolidation, home repairs, emergency expenses and many other purposes.
-Interest rates can be on the low side provided you have good or great credit since the lender’s lowest advertised rates start at 6.95%.
-However, LendingClub does offer personal loans to borrowers with credit scores as low as 600.
+Interest rates can be on the low side provided you have good or great credit since the lender’s lowest advertised rates start at 10.68%.
+However, LendingClub’s minimum credit requirements are not specified.

 LendingClub also considers applicants with a maximum debt-to-income ratio of 40%, meaning that your monthly debt obligations cannot make up more than 40% of your monthly gross income.